top of page

 Jan 129 min read

-Child Asking So Many Questions while reading together shows how curiosity naturally drives learning and understanding.
+Every question a child asks is a step toward deeper understanding.
 If you watch very young children closely, you’ll notice something striking.
-Before they learn to answer questions, they are constantly asking them. *Why is the sky blue?**What happens if I do this?*Why did that person do that?
+Before they learn to answer questions, they are constantly asking them.
+Why is the sky blue?
+What happens if I do this?
+Why did that person do that?
 Their learning moves forward not through certainty, but through curiosity.
 Somewhere along the way, this pattern reverses.
-As children
+As children grow older, learning begins to look like answering q

 kutu booku